For some people, life is boring when all goes well.

 They are ready to sacrifice themselves on every altar and feel bored when life goes well.
 Life should be tumultuous to be interesting.
 They need drama to feel good.

-When the body experiences daily stress for an extended period of time, it loses some of the essential nutrients and minerals — like zinc that gets flushed out almost immediately through urine when we get stressed.
+When the body experiences daily stress for an extended period of time, it loses some of the essential nutrients and minerals (like zinc, for example) that get flushed out almost immediately through urine when we get stressed.

 When the body is deficient in essential nutrients, its energy level decreases.
 In time, we develop cravings for things that can get us going despite fatigue — coffee, energy drinks, sugar, and stress.

-Putting some stress on the body gives a temporary boost to adrenal hormones — primarily cortisol.
+Putting some stress on the body temporarily boosts adrenal hormones — primarily cortisol.
 Cortisol raises blood sugar, which, in turn, gives us some energy.
 We feel we can keep going.

 There was a time in my life when I used jogging to wake up.
 It helped.
 I would feel energized and alert for about 2 hours after 30 minutes of light exercise.
 And then… a sudden drop of energy.